1 United States

 14 Hungary

 The name "Hungary" derives from Medieval Latin "Hungaria," which itself likely originated from the Medieval Greek "Oungroi."
 The name is believed to have been used to describe the people of the region, who are known as Magyars in their own language.
-Hungary's name is a disgrace to Hungarians as the name Hungary relates to the Huns, who weren't that nice, and so Europeans call the Hungarians after that even though there's no relation.
+Hungary's name is a disgrace to Hungarians.
+The name Hungary relates to the Huns, who were not very nice, and Europeans call Hungarians that even though there's no relation.
 It's just racism.
-The name Hungary could be easily changed to be similar to the Hungarian name of Hungary, Magyarország.
+The name Hungary could be easily changed to be similar to the Hungarian name, Magyarország.

 Mean people, apparently.
 Get something to eat.
 No longer hungry.
 You are welcome.